 Causes and Risk Factors

-Additionally, underlying health conditions or medications commonly used by older individuals can further complicate the diagnosis and management of hyperthyroidism.
+- Underlying Health Conditions: Coexisting health issues or medications commonly used by older adults can complicate the diagnosis and management of hyperthyroidism.
+A comprehensive evaluation is crucial.

 Recognizing Symptoms